 Faith United remains very active during the Pandemic.
 Out of love and care for everyone’s safety and well-being, virtually every ministry activity has continued in a way that is safe.
-We invite you to get connected through one or more of the many opportunities at Faith United and join us online for our Sunday Worship, Wednesday Night Live and our many programs, groups, and activities for adults, youth and children.
+We invite you to get connected through one or more of the many opportunities at Faith United and join us in person or online for our Sunday Worship, Wednesday Night Connections(Dinner & Worship) and our many programs, groups, and activities for adults, youth and children.
 Check back often for the latest updates.

 The Youth recently participated in an art project to make backdrops for our worship space.
 James and Amy Ferguson created frames for the youth to make string art pieces.
 Our youth participants were Sarah Jones, Madeline Griffith, and Maya Griffith.
 Amy Ferguson made two additional frames with lights.
 Check out our amazing youth project and see why we are so thankful for our youth and their amazing talents!